Parliament unanimously approves president Bio’s government first budget

 Hence, total revenue collected during the first half of 2018 amounted to Le1.99 trillion compared to Le 1.611 trillion during the corresponding period in 2017, representing 22 percent increase (Le357 billion), sufficient to pay two months of the salaries and wages of Government workers.

 Tax revenues amounted to Le1.53 trillion.
-Of this amount, Income Taxes amounted to Le738.4 billion; of which corporate taxes yielded Le 136.0 billion while personal income taxes including Government PAYE was Le 589.2 billion.
+Of this amount, Income Taxes amounted to Le738.4 billion, of which corporate taxes yielded Le 136.0 billion while personal income taxes including Government PAYE was Le 589.2 billion.

 Goods and Services Tax (GST) collected during the period amounted to Le 405 billion.
 Of the total GST collection, Import GST amounted to Le 220.4 billion and Domestic GST, Le184.8 billion.